'pdl' Dialect

 pdl.pattern : benefit(1) {

-// External input operand values are specified via `pdl.input` operations.
+// External input operand values are specified via `pdl.operand` operations.

 // Result types are constrainted via `pdl.type` operations.